-If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the New York State Department of Health.
+If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with Hamaspik Medicare Select or with the New York State Department of Health.
+See Chapter 2 for contact information.